dbrownidau/constitution/WIP-Constitution.md

 23.4.
 Proposed changes will be presented when performing a vote of dissent.

-23.5.
-A majority vote is needed for dissent to successfully occur.

-24. Vote of no confidence
+24. Vote of No Confidence
 -------------------------
 24.1.
-Any committee member, entitled member or alumni member has the power to call a vote of no confidence.
+All members with voting rights have the power to call a vote of no confidence.

 24.2.
 All committee members, entitled members or alumni member will be able to cast a vote on a vote of no confidence.